you-dont-need/You-Dont-Need-Momentjs/README.md

 max(array);
 // => "2018-03-11T13:00:00.000Z"

-// dayjs ❌ not support maximum of the given dates
+// dayjs ❌ does not support the maximum of the given dates
 ```

 **[⬆ back to top](#quick-links)**